drewish/planner/README.md

 ## Usage

-It assumes you want to generate pages for the next week so there are no options:
+You can generate planner pages for the current week:
 ```
 ./planner.rb
 ```

-You can generate pages for a different weeks by passing in the date:
+Or, you can generate a different week's pages by passing in the date:
 ```
 ./planner.rb 2022-05-27
 ```